 Located near the visitor center on the west side of Saguaro National Park, Signal Hill is an ideal place to visit for a few reasons.
 First, the hike up to Signal Hill and the main picnic area is short and relatively flat (with a few steps), so it’s accommodating for most hikers.
 Once you reach the hill, which is only 0.2 miles from the trailhead, you’ll be rewarded with excellent views of the surrounding saguaro forest—some of the views extend over 20 miles in multiple directions.
 There’s even a covered picnic ramada so you can enjoy your lunch in the shade.
 Additionally, Signal Hill is home to some of the best petroglyphs in all of Arizona.
 There are dozens of intricate rock drawings scattered around the base of the hill, which scientists believe date back to the 13th and 14th centuries.

 The best way to describe Hutch’s Pool is that it feels like your own secluded, personal pool in the mountains.
 Located seven miles up inside Sabino Canyon (about 16 miles roundtrip), Hutch’s Pool can be tricky to find and is not for the leisurely hiker—you will have to cross at least two streams and hike some rocky terrain before you can reach this remote swimming spot.
 But the trek is absolutely worth it, as the deep green pool seems to appear out of nowhere and is perfectly formed by surrounding boulders and large, smooth rocks.
-Due to its unique location and formation, even if the nearby creeks and riverbeds are dry, you’ll almost always find water at Hutch’s Pool.
+Due to its unique location, even if the nearby creeks and riverbeds are dry, you’ll almost always find water at Hutch’s Pool.

 This well-known waterfall is both stunningly beautiful and easy to access.
 Located about a mile up Reddington Pass, just a short drive from the east side of Tucson, watch for when the paved road turns to dirt and then you’ll quickly spot the parking lot on your left.
 From there, it’s only two miles until you reach the 80-foot waterfall.
 Keep an eye out for a few other small falls and pools along the trail—while not as epic as Tanque Verde, they are still peaceful and beautiful additions to the hike.
 The best time to visit is between October and March, as this is when the weather is cooler (65-85 degrees) and the falls are running at their heaviest due to seasonal rains.